Dave Ramsey’s 7 Baby Steps: What Are They and Do They Actually Work?

 It can also help to spend time around people doing the same thing as you, who can encourage your new habits and choices, rather than those who encourage the behaviors that put you in your situation.

-Why the 7 Baby Steps Work
+Why People Love the 7 Baby Steps

 The strength of Dave Ramsey’s 7 Baby Steps is that it’s broken down into a one-size-fits-all action plan that almost anyone can do.
 It’s time-tested, and many people have used this plan as a guide to become debt-free over the years.

-The backbone of Dave Ramsey’s plan is that it’s easy to follow, easily accessible, and it eliminates much of the heavy decision making involved getting a handle on your finances.
+The backbone of Dave Ramsey’s plan is that it’s easy to follow, easily accessible, and eliminates much of the heavy decision making involved in getting a handle on your finances.
 He tells you step by step what to do and the order in which you should do it.
 You can also access online tools and calculators to help keep you on track with his Baby Steps.

 There’s no shortage of available information and connections.